craju06/CBO_LCB/README.md

     IV.
 Wait to finish all computations (This may take some time according to your arguments) to see the Plot.jpeg.

-3. If the above step 2 doesn't work then try the following steps:
+3. <b>If the above step 2 doesn't work then try the following steps:<b>

     I. Run the python file first using the command `python figure3.py` of "python3 figure3.py" with arguments.
             ## Example:  "python figure3.py 10 30 3" in the terminal.
 (Arguments are separated by space.)